-The Project Management Institute (PMI) sets standards in project management and provides project managers with certification recognized around the world.
+The Project Management Institute (PMI) sets standards in project management and provides project managers with a certification that is recognized around the world.

-During this course, you will need a copy of Project Management Institute, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) – Fifth Edition, Project Management Institute, Inc., 2013 (ISBN 978-1935589679), which delegates will need to purchase separately.
-All delegates MUST BRING this to the course.
+For this course, candidates will need to purchase a copy of Project Management Institute, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) – Fifth Edition, Project Management Institute, Inc., 2013 (ISBN 978-1935589679).
+All delegates must bring this to the course.

 In addition, you are expected to read pages 1 through 63 before the first day of class.
 During the five-day class, you should also expect as much as two hours of homework each evening, as determined by the instructor before the end of each day.

 The training is delivered by highly experienced project management trainers, with participation by the delegates being integral to the learning process.
 Delegates will explore project management issues via group discussion.

 The syllabus covers a wide breadth of topics, from the essential management tools required to monitor and control a project through to the wider context in which the project is being managed in terms of social and environmental issues, finance, organization, procurement, and people management.

 All delegates must have a good understanding of the basic principles of project management.

 To apply for the PMP®; exam, the PMI requires that you have either:

 A university degree and at least three years of project management experience, with 4,500 hours leading and directing projects and 35 hours of project management education.